Urochloa mutica

-Brachiaria mutica (Urochloa mutica) is a species of grass known by the common names para grass, buffalo grass, Mauritius signal grass, pasto pare, malojilla, gramalote, parana, Carib grass, and Scotch grass.
-Despite its common name California grass, it does not occur in California; it is native to northern and central Africa and parts of the Middle East, where it is cultivated for fodder.
+Urochloa mutica, commonly known as para grass, buffalo grass, Mauritius signal grass, pasto pare, malojilla, gramalote, parana, Carib grass, and Scotch grass, is a species of grass.
+Despite its common name of California grass, it does not occur in California; it is native to northern and central Africa and parts of the Middle East, where it is cultivated for fodder.
 It was introduced elsewhere and it is now cultivated throughout tropical regions of the world for this purpose.

 Description

 Para grass is a vigorous, semi-prostrate perennial grass with creeping stolons which can grow up to 5 m long.
 The stems have hairy nodes and leaf sheaths and the leaf blades are up to 2 cm wide and 30 cm long.
 It roots at the nodes and detached pieces of the plant will easily take root in moist ground.
 The flower-head is a loose panicle up to 30 cm long with spreading branches.
 The paired spikelets are arranged in uneven rows and are elliptical and 2.5 to 5 mm long.
 The rachis is tinged with purple.
 Although many flower-heads grow, only a few viable seeds are produced, and propagation is usually by vegetative means.
 Para grass can be distinguished from the closely related tanner grass (Brachiaria arrecta) by its paired spikelets, tanner grass having single spikelets.